Texas hospitals say they have developed rapid test for Zika

 The test is designed to cut down on testing time, which can take days or even weeks.
 Typically the testing would be done by state health agencies equipped to do so or federal authorities such as the U.S. Centers for Disease Control of Prevention.

-Work on the test started in January and it is available only at the two hospitals for now.
-But the researchers are looking at allowing others to tap into its testing.
+The test is available only at the two hospitals for now but the researchers are looking to take the tests to more hospitals.

-“We are definitely supportive of labs bringing up the ability to test for Zika virus across the state,” Texas Department of State Health Services spokeswoman Carrie Williams said.
-The agency expects to augment its own testing abilities by the end of the week.

 Brazil is worst hit in the current Zika outbreak, which has spread to more than 30 countries and territories, most of them in the Americas.
 The World Health Organization declared a global emergency over Zika this month, citing concerns that it may be linked to a birth defect called microcephaly, a condition marked by unusually small heads that can result in developmental problems.